holly-whittington/HW_Projects/README.md

 # Software projects (Python, HTML/CSS)
-These are software
+These are software projects I have worked on.

 # PC Builds/ Hardware
+Here are any PC Builds or hardwrae related projects that Ive worked on.

 # 3D Printing & CAD
-Here are the 3D printing and CAD files I use for my projects
+Here are the 3D printing and CAD files I use for my projects.